groboclown/precision-shell/README.md

 ### Chaining Commands

-Like most shells, you can chain commands together with `&&` and `;`.  `&&` stops the execution if the previous command failed and allows anothe command after it; and `;` resets the error count to 0 and allows another command to follow it.
+Like most shells, you can chain commands together with `&&` and `;`.  `&&` stops the execution if the previous command failed and allows another command after it; and `;` resets the error count to 0 and allows another command to follow it.

 ```bash
 $ ls